BabylonJS/OldDocumentationSite/content/overviews/Canvas2D/Canvas2D_Origin.md

 The origin is symbolized by the red dot, which  is at the center of the Rectangle and positioned at [200;200] from the bottom/left of the canvas.

-:exclamation: Why is it relative from the bottom/left of the Canvas?
+Why is it relative from the bottom/left of the Canvas?
 Because by default the `origin` property of a Canvas is [0;0] and not [0.5;0.5].

 ##### Bottom/Left Origin [0;0]